 Short introduction to primary models of consumer and producer behavior, especially indifference analysis of budget optimization and isocost-isoquant analysis of production.
 Prerequisites: ECON 210 and 211.
 Liberal Arts.
+Prerequisite(s):ECON 210, ECON 211

 ECON 311 Intermediate Macroeconomics

 Short introduction to primary models of macroeconomics, especially the IS-LM model, the consumption function, and the investment function.
 Prerequisites: ECON 210 and 211.
 Liberal Arts.